jennahamlin/tinselR/manuscript/paper.md

-above requirements listed, the R programming language also contains some of the gold standard packages for phylogenetic analyses and visualization (e.g. ape [@paradis2004ape], and ggtree [@yu2017ggtree]). tinselR's minimum input requirements are a Newick formatted phylogenetic tree, once loaded, user-selected inputs change parameters of the visualized tree.
+above requirements listed, the R programming language also contains some of the gold standard packages for phylogenetic analyses and visualization (e.g. ape [@paradis2004ape], and ggtree [@yu2017ggtree]). tinselR's minimum input requirements are a Newick formatted phylogenetic tree and once loaded, user-selected inputs change parameters of the visualized tree.
 For example, a user can quickly transform tip labels to either bold or bold and italic font format.
-With a genetic distance matrix or the metadata file, or both, the user can include annotations on the image, automatically adjust the position of tip labels, or add a heatmap to the phylogenetic tree.
+With a genetic distance matrix or the metadata file, or both, the user can include annotations on the image, automatically change the tip labels, or add a heatmap to the phylogenetic tree.
 These modified tree images are downloadable in various formats (pdf, png, or tiff) for presentations or publications.
 Ultimately, these images help public health officials and stakeholders communicate in response to outbreaks.
 Below, we detail how to